 One of the most common types of medical malpractice cases is when a surgeon makes an error during an operation.
 This could be something as simple as leaving a piece of equipment inside the patient’s body or making a wrong incision.
 These types of errors can often be caught before the patient leaves the hospital, but sometimes they’re not discovered until much later.

-Misdiagnoses are another common type of medical malpractice case.
+Nowadays, misdiagnoses are also a common type of medical malpractice case.
 This happens when a doctor incorrectly diagnoses a patient’s condition, leading to either unnecessary treatment or a delay in proper treatment.
 For example, if a cancer patient is misdiagnosed with the flu and given antibiotics instead of being referred for further testing, their cancer could spread unchecked while they wait for the right diagnosis.
 In that situation, the cancer patient can claim compensation for misdiagnosis (read this article for further information) and get cover for the treatment, loss of earnings, therapy for psychological harm, etc. To get the settlement amount quickly, you can take the help of a medical malpractice solicitor.

 Finally, patients can also file medical malpractice claims if they feel that their doctor failed to properly follow up with them after an initial visit or procedure.
 For instance, if a patient goes to the ER for chest pain and is sent home without any further testing or follow-up, and then suffers